QUESTIONS & ANSWERS

 HOW ARE DONATIONS ACKNOWLEDGED?

 Thank you notes are always sent.
-Whether you are donating one dollar or one hundred, you will be sent a handwritten, personalized thank you note, a candid snapshot of one of our patients, and a receipt for tax purposes.
-If someone sends a donation in honor of another, the donor receives all the above, while the honoree also gets a card and a photo.
-The amount of your contribution is never mentioned.
+Whether you are donating one dollar or one hundred, you will be sent a handwritten, personalized thank you note and a receipt for tax purposes.
+If it's your first donation, you will also receive one of our flyers and our business card.
+If someone sends a donation in honor of another, the donor still receives all the above, while the honoree gets a card (or letter) announcing the gift, a flyer and one of our cards.
+The amount of your contribution is never disclosed.

 If the donation is a memorial, notification is sent to the family of the deceased (or whomever you indicate).
 If the occasion is a birthday or holiday, the note is festive.
 For memorials, the notes are respectful and properly subdued.